laurentftech/Podcast_generator/README.md

 ---

 ## 📖 Overview

-A simple yet powerful desktop application developed in Python with Tkinter, which allows you to create a multi-speaker audio podcast from a text script using the Google Gemini text-to-speech or ElevenLabs API.
+A lightweight Python app that lets you generate multi-speaker podcasts from any script using the new ElevenLabs v3 API — simple, fast, and effective.

+### 🔑 Getting Started
+Get your free API key from [ElevenLabs](https://try.elevenlabs.io/zobct2wsp98z) (or Google Gemini).
+Add it securely to the app.
+Start creating your own podcasts in minutes.

+💡 **Note**: I am an **affiliate of ElevenLabs**.
+Using this link may earn me a commission at no extra cost to you.
+ElevenLabs also offers a **free tier** with monthly character limits for premium voices.

 ![Application Screenshot](podcast_creator_screenshot.png)